Titebond vs. Gorilla Wood Glue: Detailed Strength Comparison

 Can the Gorilla glue be applied to plastic drawers?

 Using Gorilla wood glue on plastic materials isn’t the best option because it doesn’t hold well on surfaces with oil and plasticizer components.
-We suggest using the best super glue for this task.
+I suggest using the best super glue for this task.

 Conclusion